 One of the biggest problems for division amongst our nation is that we do not know enough about other.
 To play devils advocate you really cannot blame white people for not having knowledge of the conditions that blacks face.
 Most whites live in neighborhoods and communities with low amount of interaction with minorities.
 Meaning that they’re not in a position to witness or hear about any of these injustices.
 Also most rely on the mainstream media for their information.
 If the news does not report about police brutality or profiling how else would they know about it?
 The reality is most get their perception of blacks by what they see on TV.
 Unfortunately most “black” TV shows do not portray blacks in a positive manner only reinforcing these negative stereotypes.

 Now that’s still not an excuse to be naïve of possible injustice especially with this countries documented history.
 Over 60 years ago segregation and public discrimination were legal in this nation.
 The people who believed in segregation did not disappear when it became illegal.
 There still alive today and have raised children who have positions power and influence in this country.
 People at times have this naive assumption that because we have a black president that all of racism and prejudices are gone.
-As a nation, we need more public discussion and realize that this American dream we live in is nothing more than an illusion.Reserve your spot in line for HotepCon2020 tickets NOW!
+As a nation, we need more public discussion and realize that this American dream we live in is nothing more than an illusion.To join the HotepCon Event group chat, become a patron now!